Files

 Data Attribution

-Data used in this tutorial originates from data created by Safe Software.
+The data used in this tutorial are from Safe Software.